 - Step 16.
 Apply CMS Discount Factor: Apply a 3% discount factor, the CMS Discount, to HBPs and PGP-ACH Benchmark Prices to calculate the Target Prices for ACHs and PGPs, respectively. - Step 17.
-Convert Preliminary Target Prices into real dollars: Because all calculations are conducted using official CMS standardized allowed amounts, convert standardized allowed amounts into real dollars by creating a ratio (from baseline period Clinical o Note: The Final Target Prices are constructed from a ratio of real Clinical Episode payments to standardized payments, using realized Performance Period episodes.

-Episodes) of the sum of real Clinical Episode spending to standardized allowed amount spending at the Episode Initiator-Clinical Episode Category level.
+Convert Preliminary Target Prices into real dollars: Because all calculations are conducted using official CMS standardized allowed amounts, convert standardized allowed amounts into real dollars by creating a ratio (from baseline period Clinical Episodes) of the sum of real Clinical Episode spending to standardized allowed amount spending at the Episode Initiator-Clinical Episode category level.
 Multiply the Target Price by this ratio.